IGHI is focused on the co-creation and diffusion of healthcare innovation to tackle some of the most pressing global challenges facing people today.

 Our eclectic and broad view of what primary care is has helped shape the strategic focus of our long-term research, which is characterised by a blend of contributions from a wide range of disciplines.
 These include:

-The Institute of Health & Society contributes significantly to Newcastle University's mission of Transforming Health.
+The Population Health Sciences Institute contributes significantly to Newcastle University's mission of Transforming Health.
 Our vision is to transform the health of individuals and populations through pioneering translational research and education in public health, health services research and health-related social science.

 We are one of the foremost primary care centres in the UK, with 82% of our research judged as world-leading or internationally excellent in the Research Excellence Framework (REF2014).